User Manual – Durst

 3.8.2.
 Processing Steps for Spot Colors of the Type «Output as Separation»

-Starting with this version, it is also possible to enter the corresponding Processing Steps Group and Processing Steps Type for Spot Colors that are output as Separations.
+Starting with this version, it is possible to specify the corresponding Processing Steps Group and Processing Steps Type for Spot Colors that are Output as Separations.

-1. In the Create Spot Color Definition dialog, click on the Output as Separation [130] option.
+1. In the dialog Create Spot Color Definition, select the option Output as Separation [130].

-2. Select the desired Processing Steps Group [131] and the Processing Steps Type [132].
-If no Processing Steps Type is available, create a type by clicking on Add [133].
+2. Choose the desired Processing Steps Group [131] and Processing Steps Type [132].
+If no Processing Steps Type is available, you can create a new Type by clicking Add [133].

 3.8.3.
 Processing Steps for Spot Colors of the Type «Technical Colors»

-In version 1.19.2, the list of Processing Step Groups in connection with the Processing Step Types has been revised and adapted to the ISO standard.
+In version 1.19.2, the list of Processing Step Groups and their associated Processing Step Types was revised and aligned with the ISO standard.

 3.9.
-Print Item Editor – Displaying Preflight Results
+Print Item Editor – Display of Preflight Results

-In this version, the results of the check have been moved to the Preflight Results tab [134] in the Print Item Editor.
-Up to this version, the Preflight Results were loosely attached to the analysis area, which could be distracting when viewing the Print Item.
+In this version, the results of the check have been moved to the tab Preflight Results [134] within the Print Item Editor.
+Previously, the Preflight Results were loosely displayed on the analysis area, which could be distracting when reviewing the Print Item.

-Activating a Preflight Result displays the position of the error [135].
+Now, by selecting a Preflight Result, the exact position of the error is displayed [135].

 3.10.
 Show Suggested Fixups for Preflight Checks Without Primary Keys

-The primary key for Fixups [136] (Figure 64), which was displayed to resolve a problem found in the Preflight Results, is no longer displayed as of version 1.19.2 to avoid confusion.
-This number was previously used as an indicator for the frequency of the found error.
+Starting with version 1.19.2, the Primary Key for Fixups [136] (Figure 64), which was previously displayed to assist in resolving issues detected in the Preflight Results, is no longer shown to avoid user confusion.
+Previously, this number was mistakenly interpreted as an indicator of how frequently the issue occured.

 3.11.
 Production Information – Rotation for Imposition

-Starting with this version, the value for the Rotation for Imposition [137] can be displayed in the Production Information of the detail view of a Print Item.
-Select the option in the Display Options [138].
+Starting with this version, the value for the Rotation for Imposition [137] can also be displayed in the section Production Information of the Print Item´s detail view.
+To enable this, select the corresponding option in the Display Options [138].

 Rotation for Imposition

-If a Print Item always has to be imposed with a defined rotation, specify this in the detail view of the Print Item.
+If a Print Item must always be imposed with a specific rotation, you can define this setting in the detail view of the Print Item.

 3.12.
 Substrate Import – No Longer Mandatory for Suppliers

-Starting with version 1.19.2, when importing Substrates from a printer, you no longer need to specify a Supplier to import the Substrate into the Workflow.
+Starting with version 1.19.2, specifying a Supplier when importing Substrates from a printer is no longer required to successfully import the Substrate into the Workflow.

 3.13.
 Inks for Durst Printing Systems

-The list of available inks for Durst printing systems has been updated again with version 1.19.2.
+The list of available inks for Durst printing systems has been updated in version 1.19.2.

 3.14.
 Upload ICC Profile